saudadez21/novel-downloader/docs/ARCH.md

 ## Async Mode Architecture

 The `async` mode is designed for **maximum performance** when downloading and parsing large amounts of chapter content.
-It uses a producer–consumer pattern with queues.
+It uses a producer-consumer pattern with queues.

 ```
 [URLs]